aholding/hello-world/README.md

 ===
 adding a final line
 ====
-this file edited by Text Wrangler on Mac
+this file edited by Text Wrangler on Mac, by first cloning it locally using 'Git' - see instructions on Mac